Top of the page

 Trigeminal neuralgia is a problem with the large nerve that brings feeling to your face.
 It causes a sudden, sharp pain on one side of your face.
 Just touching your cheek or talking can set off shooting pain toward the ear, eye, or nostril.
-Living with this pain can be very hard.

 Some people have long periods when they do not have pain, and then it comes back.
 Some people have periods of pain often.
 But medicine or other treatment often can make the pain go away.
 If you keep having pain, surgery may help.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter R378 in the search box to learn more about "Trigeminal Neuralgia: Care Instructions."
+Enter R378 in the search box to learn more about "Trigeminal Neuralgia: Care Instructions".

-Current as of:
+Current as of: August 25, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.